 Often lichen will be attached to the outside of the nest for camouflage.
 You can see an example below!

-Nests are often built on a horizontal branch of a tree or bush that provides dense cover.
+built on a horizontal branch of a tree or bush that provides dense

 But other locations are chosen too.
-See examples below.
+See the examples below.

 Some females have been known to return to the very same nest year after year.

-But instead of house cleaning last years nest, she will build a complete new one right on top of the old one.
+But instead of house cleaning last year’s nest, she will build a completely new one right on top of the old one.